merlinthered/sublime-rainmeter/README.md

 ![Code Completion][im2]

 Code completion is activated by default.
-While typing, it will suggest completions from a list of options, values, builtin variables and more.
+While typing, it will suggest completions from a list of options, values, built-in variables and more.
 When auto-completing a bang, the required and optional (in braces) parameters are also added, and you can cycle through them by pressing `tab` or `shift+tab`.

 Additionally, code snippets for common usages of each meter and measure type, and all native plugins are included.
 The names of those snippets start with a "t" for template, so if you want to insert a basic template for a string meter, type `tstring` and hit enter, if you want to insert a metadata block, type `tmetadata`.
 There is also a snippet with a basic structure of a skin file called `tskin`.

 ![Snippets][im3]

 You can see all available snippets by looking in the `Snippets` folder in the Rainmeter package directory.
-If you feel that one of those snippets needs to be changed in order to be more useful, don't hestiate to contact me.
+If you feel that one of those snippets needs to be changed in order to be more useful, don't hesitate to contact me.

 ### Tools